Are foreigners allowed to purchase and own property in Costa Rica?

 Can Foreigners own beachfront property?

 Costa Rica’s beachfront property is concessioned property, which means it is not allowed to be privately owned.
-Beachfront property has been ruled by the government as public.
+Beachfront property has been ruled by the government as the public.
 You never have 100% ownership rights when purchasing concessioned property because you are “leasing” it from the government, and this falls under maritime zone law.

 The first 50 meters at high-tide and then the next 150 meters of land are considered concessioned.
 Purchasing concessioned property is possible if you are a foreigner, but you must consult your attorney, so you are advised of your rights.
 If you do purchase concessioned property, you agree that the government is allowed to seize the concessioned at any time it would like.

 Land use rights can range anywhere from 10-20 years.
-Purchasing beachfront is leasing property from the government, and when your lease is up, you will need to reapply to continue this lease with the government.
+Purchasing beachfront is leasing the property from the government, and when your lease is up, you will need to reapply to continue this lease with the government.
 It is not 100% guaranteed your contract will be renewed, and all can be lost.

 What is the Folio Real Number?

 The Folio Real is the number that is associated with your property, which is in the Public Registry's computer system.
 This number identifies and distinguishes it from other properties in Costa Rica.
 There are three parts to each registered property.
 The first number indicates the province the property is located; the second group of six numbers is the property's main number and the third number how many owners the property has had (ie. 5-246135-000).
 If your property does not have a Folio Real number, it is not a clean title.

 What is the Plano Catastro / Survey Plan - Cadastral?